Van security: how to keep your van and tools safe

 If you've ever wondered what van security improvements to make, consider van modifications, steering wheel locks and alarm systems to help protect your vehicle and the tools inside.

 Loss or damage to a van can do much more than inconvenience or immobilise the driver until an insurance claim is processed.
 Less than 3% of stolen tools are returned to their owners, resulting in a loss of more than £80 million for tradespeople across the country between 2017 and 2019.
 And when that means missed appointments, the effects can be costly.

 Fortunately, through a combination of careful purchasing decisions, common sense van security measures and technological innovations, it is possible to protect a van and reduce your risk of falling victim to crime.

-Some of these van security measures can even offer immediate savings by cutting the cost of your insurance premium, while all of them will make your vehicle less attractive to thieves and keep your tools protected.
+Some of these van security measures can even offer immediate savings by cutting the cost of your insurance premium, while all of them aim to make your vehicle less attractive to thieves, keeping your tools protected.